skip to Main Content

 Lunch break to bring us treats,

-And afternoon to pick us up.
+And an afternoon to pick us up.

 He does it all so happily.

-My uncle (papa’s younger brother) never offered to help, even though his own kids are being taken care of by Papa too in the same way.
+My uncle (Papa’s younger brother) never offered to help, even though his own kids are being taken care of by Papa, too in the same way.

 (But Papa is cool about it.)